Quantcast

 Billy Wilder arrived in Hollywood in 1934 with $11 in his pocket, making his rise to fame as a producer, director and screenwriter of Hollywood’s golden age all the more like a fairy tale.
 In films like “Some Like It Hot” and “Sunset Boulevard,” he turned the camera lens on the vanity, temptation and zaniness of American life.

-Born in 1906, Wilder grew up in Vienna watching Hollywood adventures, westerns and comedies, but left Austria for the thriving Berlin film scene in 1927.
-There he honed his writing skills by working as a newspaper reporter and script ghostwriter, nudging his way into the Berlin film community.
-To escape the Nazis, Wilder made a quick exit from Berlin to Paris in 1933; less than a year later, he boarded a boat bound for New York.
-Before long, he was in Hollywood, living at the famous hotel, Chateau Marmont.
+He grew up in Vienna watching Hollywood adventures, westerns and comedies.
+He left Austria for the thriving Berlin film scene in 1927, where he honed his writing skills by working as a newspaper reporter and script ghostwriter, nudging his way into the Berlin film community.

-While in Paris, Wilder got his first shot at directing with “Mauvaise Graine” (Bad Seed), which told of the deteriorating morals of a rich young man.
+Wilder, a Jew, fled Germany after the Nazis took power in 1933.
+He moved to Paris, where he got his first shot at directing with “Mauvaise Graine” (Bad Seed), which told of the deteriorating morals of a rich young man.
 At the same time, Wilder was sending his scripts and film ideas to Hollywood, hoping for a break.
-In 1934, he finally got an invitation to adapt one of his stories, prompting his boat trip across the Atlantic.
+In 1934, he finally got an invitation to adapt one of his stories, prompting a move to Hollywood.

-Wilder's “Sunset Boulevard” (1950) is a sharp, sinister portrait of Hollywood in decay.
+Wilder’s “Sunset Boulevard” (1950) was a sharp, sinister portrait of Hollywood in decay.
 Gloria Swanson plays the infamous Norma Desmond—the faded film star—with disillusioned narcissism.
 Luckless screenwriter Joe Gillis (William Holden) agrees to work with Desmond on the script that will spark her “comeback,” but the gig quickly descends into a Faustian pact.
-Watch the film's famous final scene, courtesy of YouTube.
 “Sunset Boulevard” was also made into a musical on Broadway and in London, illustrating the boundless adaptability of Wilder’s work.

 The Rest of the Story